madhouse-divider

 (レドライン)

-In spite of the praise that has been heaped upon Redline, I was not actually expecting it to be that good.
+In spite of the praise that was heaped upon Redline, I was not actually expecting it to be this good.
 The movie’s over stylized and exaggerated characters brought Yoshiaki Kawajiri (incidentally a mentor of sorts for the movie’s director, Takeshi Koike) immediately to mind, and I have never appreciated Kawajirisan’s work.
-Within 20 minutes of starting to watch Redline, though, all of my reservations were blown away.
-The movie, which seems to be at least partially based on Kawajiri’s similar Running Man segment from Neo Tokyo, follows a car racer named “Sweet JP” as he competes in two large races, the Yellowline and then the Redline.
-The Redline race happens to be held on a planet that doesn’t want it to be, so the Redline racers have to dodge not only each other’s artillery, but also that of the entire planet’s military.
+Within the first 20 minutes of Redline, though, all of my reservations were blown away.
+The movie, which seems to be at least partially based on Kawajiri’s similar “Running Man” segment from Neo Tokyo, follows a car racer named “Sweet JP” as he competes in two large races, the Yellowline and then the Redline.
+The Redline race happens to be held on a planet that doesn’t want it, so the Redline racers have to dodge not only each other’s artillery, but also that of the entire planet’s military.
 While the characters are mostly light on meaningful personality, and the story is little more complex than “he’s in these two races”, the movie turns out to be a flashy action ride that should not be missed.
-While on the hostile planet for the Redline race, the story does take an Akira-style turn for the bizarre, but with all the other weird and crazy things assaulting your senses throughout the movie, it doesn’t seem as out of place as it otherwise might.
-Do yourself a favour and catch Redline on Bluray some evening and enjoy a ride that you won’t soon forget.
+Fairly late in the movie the story does take an Akira-style turn for the bizarre, but with all the other weird and crazy things assaulting your senses it doesn’t seem as out of place as it otherwise might.
+Do yourself a favour and catch Redline on Blu-ray some evening and enjoy a ride that you won’t soon forget.